Sign-up to a data breach claim today - use our quick and easy form to begin your claim for thousands of pounds in compensation.

 It is simply unacceptable that failing to carry out basic data protection procedures is still a primary culprit of data leaks, even in today’s digital world.
 Data protection guidelines have been enshrined in law for many years now, and the GDPR should have further moved organsations to repair any holes in their defences, yet human error continues to provoke data breaches.
 Anyone who has fallen victim to such a data breach may be eligible to claim compensation for any damage caused to them, so contact us if you would like to be advised on your right to claim.

 There are many instances of data breaches where a few wrong clicks have triggered a mass data leak.
-One of the most common examples of is that of accidental emails, whereby a data leak is caused when a sender accidentally attaches a personal data file, or forgets to anonymise the recipients of an email using the blind carbon copy (BCC).
+One of the most common examples is that of accidental emails, whereby a data leak is caused when a sender accidentally attaches a personal data file, or forgets to anonymise the recipients of an email using the blind carbon copy (BCC) feature.
 This mistake was made in a human error GDPR breach at Bristol City Council, in which an employee mistakenly sent out the names and email addresses of children with disabilities and special educational needs in a mass email.
 It also happened in the infamous 56 Dean Street Clinic leak.

 In reality, there are many platforms available for mass email campaigns, and the CC and BCC method is outdated and dangerous in our view.